Javad7ahmadi/MAP-Based-Task-Oriented-Precoding-for-Multiuser-Communication/README.md

 python3 MAIN.py
 ```

+After running `MAIN.py`, select the desired feature extractor when prompted and press `Enter` to start training.

 After the feature extractor has been trained for the specified number of epochs, the code generates the file:

 ```text